Fractionation and Radiation

 How are fractions given?

-There are different ways to deliver fractions of radiation for your radiation treatment.
-Some methods are only used in a few cancer types or for certain situations.
-Your radiation team will choose the best method for your situation.
-The following are the most common types of fractionation:
+There are different methods or ways of dividing the total radiation dose into fractions for your treatment.
+Some methods are only used in a few cancer types or for certain situations while others are more common for all cancer types.
+Your oncologist will choose the best method for you.
+The following are the most common ways of dividing the total dose (fractionation):

 - Given once a day, 5 days a week.